leifker/sqs_consumer/README.md

 ```

+### Docker Build

+To build a docker container run `make build`.
+Once built successfully we can ensure the requirements are
+met using localstack here as well, see below.

 ## Execution

 Running the application in a non-test/non-virtual environment.

 Requirements:
+* postgresql client library
 * python 3 (tested with 3.10)
 * AWS credentials